 We all have a belief that doing a new thing should be a struggle and it should be difficult and hard work.
 No, no, no, no, no!
 Just make it easy, just get on and do it!
 As long as you’re taking action, it’s small bits of action, you will achieve it.
 You will!

-5) Reward yourself.
 Sometimes I’ve got my eye on something and if I do well in my business I will treat myself.
-I am obsessed with L’Occitane soap right now.
-The thing is with parenting is does get really overwhelming and you can have parenting ideas from loads of people but I think it’s important to remember that your mum-tuition is normally bang on the money and you should listen to that.
-You should take bits from whatever you hear then bring them all together and make your own formula for being a mum!
+My latest obsession L’Occitane.
+Parenting does get overwhelming and you can have parenting ideas from loads of people but I think it’s important to remember that your mum-tuition is normally bang on the money.
+Listen listen to that.
+Take bits from whatever you hear then bring them all together and make your own formula for being a mum!

-Creating new habits isn’t as big a job as it seems
+Creating new habits isn’t as big as it seems

 It can be broken down and you can do it in small bits and make it achievable.
 As you do those little bits, little things become big things and then you can see yourself succeeding and you think, ‘Wow that’s amazing!’